Our Lavender Field

 Paul and I chose Hidcote and Grosso lavenders for their colour, scent and hardiness.
 They like well-drained, alkaline soil and hate soggy bottoms.
 (Don't we all?)
 It took a week to finish, but with the help of our daughter, Rosanna, my mother and our lovely new neighbours, Andy and Sal, we planted the whole field.
 Sal sent a text to say it had rained for two days after we'd returned to England, which was great news for the plants.

 When our lavender field is established, we hope to open a small tea garden (only about 6 tables) under our mature trees during the summer months.
 Our little shop will sell our homemade lavender sugar for adding to biscuits, sorbets and jams.
 Lavender's purple flowers are well known for their relaxing properties and we're looking forward to making soaps, candles and bath oils that will help visitors to unwind for a good night’s sleep.
 (They'll also be perfect gifts to take back home, wherever that may be.)
 Lavender flowers can also be added to stock to create a tasty sauce for duck, chicken or lamb dishes and I'll definitely be adding it to cake recipes for the tea garden.
 The fruit on our trees are growing nicely in the spring rain and warm sunshine.
 I wandered around taking a few photographs of the cherries, apples and fig trees.
+Paul fancies becoming a bee keeper and making lavender honey - I'll happily let him do that by himself.

 Our nearest village is Aubeterre-sur-Dronne.
 We have been visiting for ten year looking for somewhere to buy, but it is only now that our children are settled and happy that we've decided to make the move.
 After all, we're only a one hour twenty minute flight away and using good old Ryan Air, it costs £14.99 for a ticket!
 We're also hoping that family will come and spend longs holidays with us throughout the year.
 This is Aubeterre, which is very special to both of us.
 It's our nearest village, about 7 kilometres away.